 Zion National Park is implementing a shuttle ticket system to enable visitor access to upper Zion Canyon and the Scenic Drive while meeting COVID-19 public health guidelines.
-Use of the shuttle ticket system is temporary, designed to operate through December 2020.
-Zion National Park will re-evaluate the need for the system based on emerging conditions and public health guidance after December 2020.
+Use of the shuttle ticket system is temporary, designed to operate through January 2, 2021.
+Zion National Park will re-evaluate the need for the system based on emerging conditions and public health guidance in early 2021.

 Zion Shuttle TicketsTickets must be purchased online at Recreation.gov or using the Recreation.gov mobile app.
 Shuttle Tickets are not sold at the park.